jjaammees/Y8jjaammees.github.io/_posts/2017-10-15-Copy-of-Using-Github.md

 <table>
   <tr>
     <td>Starting point:</td>
-    <td> We have been given a fuze box to learn code with and a manual booklet.</td>
+    <td> We have been given a FUZE box to learn code with and a manual booklet.</td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>